SalK91/convex_optimization/docs/convex/12_vector.md

 \mathrm{span}\{v_1,\dots,v_k\} = \left\{ \sum_{i=1}^k \alpha_i v_i : \alpha_i \in \mathbb{R} \right\}.
 $$

-A list of vectors is linearly independent if no nontrivial linear combination gives $0$.
-A basis of a subspace $S$ is a set of linearly independent vectors whose span is $S$.
-The number of vectors in a basis is the dimension of $S$.
+A set of vectors is linearly independent if no vector can be written as a combination of others.
+A basis of a space $V$ is a linearly independent set whose span equals $V$.
+The number of basis vectors is the dimension $\dim(V)$.

 Rank and nullity facts: